DinoChiesa/Edge-Runload-Proxy/README.md

 number between 0 and 10.
 If it falls out of that range, then the script will use 1.

+If you like, you can specify a hash here, using names of the days as property names.
+The following is equivalent to the above  variationByDayOfWeek setting :

+      "variationByDayOfWeek" : {
+        'Sunday' : 0.9,
+        'Monday' : 1.0,
+        'Tuesday' : 1.1,
+        'Wednesday' : 2.1,
+        'Thursday' : 1.8,
+        'Friday' : 3.1,
+        'Saturday' : 1.1
+      },

 Functions and Objects available to templates